earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation05-funct-arguments.md

 </div>

 In the previous lessons, we have used many different functions and function arguments to customize our code.

 For example, we used numerous arguments to plot our data including:

-1. `main=""` to add a title
+1. `main` to add a title
-2. `axes=F` to remove the axes of our plot
+2. `axes = FALSE` to remove the axes of our plot
-3. `box=F` to remove the box surrounding the plot.
+3. `box = FALSE` to remove the box surrounding the plot.

 In the example below, we call each argument by name and then assign it a value based on the type of argument it is.
-For example the value for the `main=` argument is a text string which is the title that we want `R` to add to our plot.
+For example the value for the `main = ` argument is a text string which is the title that we want `R` to add to our plot.